Introduction to Automation Testing vs Manual Testing

 Automation Testing vs Manual Testing: Which One is Right for Your Project?

-- The best tools and frameworks for test automation
+The best instruments and structures for automation of tests.

 What is Automation Testing?